VasiZebe22/AviationAi/frontend/src/pages/Categories/README.md

 - **Study Mode**: For practice and learning
 - **Exam Mode**: For test simulation
 - Mode selection affects how questions are presented and scored
+- Implemented in the dedicated `ModeSelector` component

 ### 2. Question Filtering System
-The component implements comprehensive filtering options:
+The component implements comprehensive filtering options through the `FilterPanel` component:
 - Question Types:
   - All questions
   - Questions with annexes